Mikaela/mikaela.github.io/n/essentialsoftware.md

 # footclient (or server) for all users on-demand.
 Requires
 # the previous command or reboot
 sudo systemctl --global enable foot-server.socket

+# Uninstall all flatpaks (to get rid of Fedora remote and unnecessary apps,
+# refer to later section of this page for more relevant flatpaks).
+# (Yes, the invalid command is intentional, fix it to acknowledge reading and
+# understanding.)
+sudo flatpak uninstall --all --assumeno
 ```

 Consider also adding